Achieving Precise, Complex Features for Orthopedic and Dental Applications

 Besides being a benefit to the anchor manufacturer, a patentable, proprietary design creates opportunities — and challenges — for CNC Swiss-style machining to make what may be a very complex design.
-For example, more complicated shapes are a perfect example of where the technique of segmentation in Swiss machining allows the more sophisticated machine shop to meet customer’s complex design needs.
+For example, more complicated shapes are a perfect example of where the technique of segmentation in high precision machining allows the more sophisticated Swiss machine shop to meet customer’s complex design needs.

 In addition, different surface modifications (see below) can be added to bone screws, post-machining, to have a positive impact on bone growth and adhesion, further setting a particular anchor design apart from other manufacturers’ options